wavefrontHQ/docs/pages/doc/alerts.md

 * Alert condition and operator (e.g. greater than>)
 * At least one severity and corresponding threshold value.

 For each severity, you can specify one or more alert targets to notify [when the alert changes state](alerts_states_lifecycle.html#when-threshold-alerts-notify-targets).
+Each target is notified if the condition is met when the alert changes state.

 Only custom alert targets are supported, but you can initially create the alert without specifying a target.

 **Note:** You cannot associate an alert target with more than one severity.